vulkano-rs/vulkano-www/content/guide/buffer_creation/buffer_creation.md

 ## Several kinds of buffers

 Vulkano does **not** provide a generic `Buffer` struct which you could create with `Buffer::new`.
-Instead, it provides several different structs that all represent buffers, each of these structs being optimized for a certain kind of usage.
+Instead, it provides several structs that all represent buffers, each of these structs being optimized for a certain kind of usage.
 For example, if you want to continuously upload data to the GPU, you should use a `CpuBufferPool`; on the other hand, if you have some data that will largely remain visible only to the GPU, a `DeviceLocalBuffer` brings increased performance at the